AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AMLFile/AutomationMLVersion.md

 AMLFile.AutomationMLVersion Property
 ====================================
-AutomationML 2.1 APIGets or sets the AutomationML version.
+Gets or sets the AutomationML version.
 It is not allowed to set an AMLVersion which is higher than the [MaximalAMLVersion][1].
 If this is tried, the maximal known version is used for this document.

   **Namespace:**  [Aml.Engine.AmlObjects][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)